kubeshop/kusk-gen/docs/getting-started.md

 Flags:
   -h, --help   help for kusk

-Use "kusk [command] --help" for more information about a command.
+Use "kusk-gen [command] --help" for more information about a command.
 ```

 For more comprehensive instructions on individual generators, please refer to the dedicated document in the docs folder